minkedup/ddm/STANDARD.md

 ### Submodules

-Each configuration pack may include a directory named `sub`; If this directory is present, after the parent configuration pack has finished its installation, `ddm` will treat the `sub` directory as its own pack directory.
+Each configuration pack may include a directory named `sub`; If this directory is present, after the containing configuration pack has finished its installation, `ddm` will treat the `sub` directory as its own pack directory.

-There is currently no depth limit to submodules; However, submodules are not processed with any special considerations: a 'parent' being installed does not guarantee that a child configuration pack is installed.
-Each submodule will still need to create its own definition of when it should be installed with an `inst.sh` file.
+Submodules are not processed with any special considerations: a 'parent' configuration pack being installed does not guarantee that a 'child' configuration pack is installed.
+Each 'child' configuration pack inside will still need to define if it is going to be installed (i.e. with an `inst.sh` file).
 For more information about installation checking, check out the [installation checking section](#install-checking).

+Submodules, other than offering a logical grouping of configuration packs, guarantee installation ordering.
+Child configuration packs are guaranteed to be installed after their parent configuration pack is installed.
+However, the ordering of the installation of the submodules is not guaranteed.

 ### Example Configuration Pack